NFL: 10 Teams That May Never Win a Super Bowl

 A lot can change with one outstanding draft class (look at the 2016 Dallas Cowboys) or an exceptional free-agent signing (look at the Denver Broncos with Peyton Manning).
-Nevertheless, these 10 NFL franchises have yet to take home a Lombardi Trophy — and may never will.
+Nevertheless, these 10 NFL teams have never won a Super Bowl — and perhaps never will.

 1. Arizona Cardinals

 The current Cardinals seem to have already reached their peak.
 While they have some of the most talented individual players in the league (running back David Johnson, and defensive backs Tyrann Mathieu and Patrick Peterson), the overall talent on their roster is trending in the wrong direction.

 Quarterback Carson Palmer has seen better days; future Hall of Fame wide receiver Larry Fitzgerald will be 34 years old when the 2017 season kicks off, and their defense must find a way to make up for the losses of defensive end Calais Campbell and safeties, Tony Jefferson and D.J.
 Swearinger.
 Unfortunately, it seems like the Cardinals will have to rebuild their roster once again before they will be ready to legitimately contend for a Super Bowl title.